Do You Still Need to Manage Your Credit Score as a Senior?

 - Be very careful about cosigning: Helping your kids, grandkids, or even a close family friend secure a loan might seem like the least you can do to help them out.
 However, cosigning a loan or a credit card means that those balances will show up on your credit report, which could tank your overall score.
 Plus, if the other party defaults on the loan, you’ll be the one who’s on the hook for repaying.
 Being a cosigner can be a very nice thing to do for someone, but it can wreak havoc on your credit.
 We aren’t going to tell you not to do it, but it’s something you should avoid if possible.

 Once you’ve retired, you have to be careful with your money.
-Otherwise, you could find yourself relying on bad credit loans just to get by.
 Whether you’re fresh out of college or checking into a senior living community, maintaining your credit score is a major factor in your overall financial health.